-Today I'm going to introduce you to some YouTube series that I watch.
-A lot of these series, I think, actually have some educational value, particularly for--you guessed it--writers!
+Today I'm going to introduce you to the YouTube series that I watch.
+A lot of these series have some educational value, particularly for--you guessed it--writers!
 Some are just fun.
 Most are both.
 So here they are!

 Honest Trailers by Screen Junkies

 Hello!
-Today, I'm going to tell you what four things you need to do after you write a novel.
+I'm continuing this post today by listing four things you need to do after you write a novel.
 Enjoy!

 You deserve it.
-This is a huge milestone, and one that needs jumping, screaming, dancing, and general merrymaking.
-Just enjoy yourself and your accomplishment, and also be sure to gloat to everyone, because that makes you feel even better.
+This is a huge milestone, one that merits jumping, screaming, dancing, and general merrymaking.
+Just enjoy yourself and your accomplishment!
+Also be sure to gloat to everyone because that makes you feel even better.

 2) Take a break.

 Don't look at, think about, or even dream about your novel.
 Leave it alone.
-You need to get some space after all the hard work you've done.
-This will help you when you get around to editing, and just in general with your mental health and all.
-You can't celebrate forever, my friend.
+You need to get some space from all the hard work you've done.
+This will help you in editing and just in general with your mental health and all.
 Go do other things and be successful.
-When you've done this for at least a month, preferably more, you can move on to the next step.
+When you've done this for at least a couple of weeks, preferably more, you can move on to the next step.

-All right, I know this is almost no one's favorite thing, but if you're planning on doing anything with that dear novel of yours, this is completely necessary.
-Trust me, you must edit.
+Most of writing is, in fact, editing.
+If you're planning on creating a true masterpiece out of that dear novel of yours (or at least a sellable work), editing is a must.
+Trust me.
 Even J.K.
 Rowling edits.
 Even Stephen King edits.
 Whoever it is you idolize, they edit.
 A lot.
-So must you!
-So dig your heels in and get to work.
+So should you!
+Dig your heels in and get to work.

 Today, I thought I'd try something I found online and give you a history of my life based on this one day.
-No, I did not choose this date special, it was just the next open post on my planner, haha.
+I did not choose this date specially; it was just the next open space in my blog post queue, haha.

-Today, I'm going to give you a list of four things you need to do before you write a novel, namely, your first novel.
-I've seen so many writers fail again and again to finish their first, and it's such a sad thing to me.
+Today, I'm going to list four things you need to do before you write a novel.
+I've seen so many writers fail again and again to finish their first book, and it's such a sad thing to me.
 So here's a bit of advice, in list form.

 1) Read lots and lots of books.

 Because duh, how can you write a novel if you don't even know how a novel works?
-If you've got a particular genre in mind for writing, you can focus in on that for your reading, but all kinds of books can give you inspiration and knowledge.
+If you've got a particular genre in mind, you can focus in on that for your reading, but all kinds of books will give you inspiration and knowledge.
 This advice has been given by every successful novelist ever, so I suggest you use it.
 You can also spend time on movies and TV shows to follow the storytelling there.
 You can learn from everything!

 2) Know where you're going.

 For pantsers and planners alike, I think the most important thing is to start off knowing what your climax is going to be.
-I figured this out after I wrote THE PSYCHIC STORY, because I then had to rewrite the climax of three times.
+I figured this out after I wrote #PsychicStory because I then had to rewrite the climax three times.
 Keeping that ultimate moment in mind will really guide you, especially if you start running into roadblocks or losing steam.

-Hello, and welcome back to our top 25 music comparison, where I compare the top 25 songs on iTunes today with the top 25 songs in my own library!
+Hello, and welcome back to top 25 music comparison, where I compare the top 25 songs on iTunes today with the 25 most played songs in my own library.
 As always, explicit songs will be marked as such.
+Tracks that have risen in the ranks on my list since last time will have a green <, and those that have fallen will have a red >.
 Thank you for reading, and please enjoy!

 Top 25 Songs in My Library